-In my seventeen years at Rhodes, I have taught a variety of courses dealing with the history of the American South and the history of the United States Constitution.
-In addition to my survey course on the South and my upper division seminars on constitutional history, I have offered a range of special topics courses—on The Mind of the South, Southern Politics, Lincoln, and the History of Memphis.
-Every once and a while, I offer a seminar on my own research expertise, Law and Justice in the American South, where we examine the history of law and lawlessness in the most violent region in the country.
+In my nineteen years at Rhodes, I have taught a variety of courses dealing with the history of the American South and the history of the United States Constitution.
+In addition to my survey course on the South and my upper division seminars on constitutional history, I have offered a range of special topics courses—on The Mind of the South, Law and Justice in the American South, Lincoln, and the Supreme Court in United States History.

-In the past few years, I have also spent considerable time teaching the Civil War and Reconstruction Era.
-As we commemorate the sesquicentennial of the War, I continue to be fascinated by this momentous conflict that divided the young republic, liberated four million enslaved people, and ultimately reshaped both our Constitution and our consciousness.
+I also love teaching my upper-level seminar on American Civil War and Reconstruction Era.
+As we commemorate the sesquicentennial of the war, I continue to be fascinated by this momentous conflict that divided the young republic, liberated four million enslaved people, and ultimately reshaped both our Constitution and our consciousness.

 My teaching reflects, I hope, my passion for studying the complexity of past human experience.
 In 2004, I won the Clarence Day Award for Outstanding Teaching at Rhodes.
 That same year, the Carnegie Foundation for the Advancement of Teaching and the Council for the Advancement and Support of Education named me the Tennessee Professor of the Year.

-In fall 2011, one of my classes was featured on "Lectures in History," American History TV, C-SPAN 3 (viewable at cspan.org)
+In fall 2011, my Supreme Court in U.S. History class was featured on "Lectures in History," American History TV, C-SPAN 3 (viewable at cspan.org).
+The program has been viewed more than a thousand times!

 I recently published my third book, Major Problems in American Constitutional History, second ed.
 (2010), a co-edited reader that combines excerpts of leading scholarly essays with classic primary documents.
 Part of the Major Problems in American History Series, this text is used in constitutional history courses throughout the United States.
 I co-edited this book with my former graduate mentor, Kermit L. Hall, who had begun work on the project before his untimely death in 2006.
 As part of my commitment to keeping up with current scholarship in the field, I compile New Books in American Constitutional/Legal History for the H-Law website.
 In addition, I currently serve as associate editor of the Journal of Supreme Court History.

-Currently, I am writing an undergraduate textbook on the Civil War and Reconstruction that focuses on the constitutional and political history of the period.
-Writing the textbook allows me to draw from my own scholarly work on law and sectionalism, to engage recent scholarship in the broader field of Civil War era studies, and to craft a compelling synthesis of the constitutional history of the mid-nineteenth century United States.
+Currently, I am writing an interpretative synthesis of the American Civil War and Reconstruction that focuses on the constitutional and political history of the period, under contract with the University Press of Kansas.
+Writing the book allows me to draw from my own scholarly work on law and sectionalism, to engage recent scholarship in the broader field of Civil War era studies, and to craft a compelling synthesis of the constitutional history of the mid-nineteenth century United States.
+It is an exciting project, which is nearing completion!

 M.A. and Ph.D., University of Florida